 All of the results are the same in the two analyses except for the standard error of the estimated difference in mean LDL (the standard error is higher in the test that allows for unequal variances), and the corresponding confidence interval is therefore slightly larger.

+Point: 8 out of 10.
+A larger p value.

 4.